zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/qPCR/qPCR.md

 - Before optimizing your primers, validate that they work and produce the expected amplicon length by performing normal PCR on a plasmid template and/or cDNA template.

-- Book the qPCR machine (room 311) on the morning of the reaction.
+- Book the qPCR machine on the morning of the reaction.

 ## Primer optimization